On a lonely stretch of highway north of San Angelo, Texas, my wife Donna pointed into the distance.

 “What?”
 I asked.

 “Those two men,” she said.
 “It was the priest talking to one of his members.
 That old man lost his wife of 69 years just a couple days ago.
-Because of COVID-19, he had not been able to see her at her convalescent home for a couple months.
+Due to COVID-19, he had not been able to see her at her convalescent home for a couple months.
 But they finally let him back in and he was with her when she died.
-He and his wife lived here their entire marriage.
+He and his wife lived here in Rowena their entire marriage.
 I just wanted to hug him!”

 69 years of dreams, joys and sorrows, a wealth of memories lived out in a place that, to me, seems so remote.
 A loving, sensitive priest, giving honor to his post in obscurity.